thammi/dotfoo/awesome/README.md

 The file `tags.json` includes configuration concerninge single tags.
 Every tag is identified by the screen it is on and its number on this screen splitted by a dot. `1.5` targets the fifth tag on screen one.
+Single numbers are interpreted as tags on screen one.

-Each tag in this JSON file can have multiple propierties.
+Each tag in this JSON file can have multiple propierties which are described below.

 #### Size Hint